 Independent study of a selected topic with a faculty mentor and production of a research paper.
+The research paper is also presented in the form of a conference talk at a departmental symposium, in which students answer questions from the audience.
 O; STAFF